Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Introduction

-The probe-particle model, first introduced nearly a decade ago \cite{Hapala2014_PPM}, has become a widely used tool for simulating high-resolution AFM and STM images.
+The Probe-Particle Model, first introduced nearly a decade ago \cite{Hapala2014_PPM}, has become a widely used tool for simulating high-resolution AFM and STM images.
+Unlike other AFM simulation models used in the fields of contact-AFM, soft-matter and biology \cite{xia2022advanced,amyot2023bioafmviewer,lopez-alonso2023pyfmlab} which focuses typically on mesoscopic aspects and AFM operation in the ambient condition, the Probe-Particle Model has been developed to explain atom-resolving non-contact AFM and STM experiments carried out in ultra-high vacuum at cryogenic temperatures with decorated tips.
 The model enables the rationalization of experimentally observed SPM contrast and its attribution to chemical structure.
+The AFM part of the model, compiled into the \texttt{ppafm} computational package, is the main focus of this work.

-From here on, we will focus on AFM simulations with the probe-particle model - PPAFM.
-PPAFM provides a good accuracy of simulated images at low computational cost.
+In this specific domain, \texttt{ppafm} provides a good accuracy of simulated images at a low computational cost.
 This enables rapid exploration of candidate molecular or surface structures and the exploration of suitable imaging parameters to match experimentally observed contrast to an {\it a priori} unknown geometry.
-Moreover, in recent years, PPAFM has emerged as a key driver of progress in the field of automatic interpretation of AFM data using machine-learned models \cite{Alldritt2020, CarracedoCosme2023, Tang2022}, as well as for the construction of large datasets \cite{CarracedoCosme2022} of simulated AFM data.
-To the best of our knowledge, the PPAFM has served as the primary tool for generating training data for all machine-learned high-resolution AFM interpretation models published to date.
+Moreover, in recent years, \texttt{ppafm} has emerged as a key driver of progress in the field of automatic interpretation of AFM data using machine-learned models \cite{Alldritt2020, CarracedoCosme2023, Tang2022}, as well as for the construction of large datasets \cite{CarracedoCosme2022} of simulated AFM data.
+To the best of our knowledge, \texttt{ppafm} has served as the primary tool for generating training data for all machine-learned high-resolution AFM interpretation models published to date.